 “Why do I need to calibrate the O2 sensor with Innovate products?”
 The answer is simple… Accuracy!

-Most popular wideband systems, including Innovate, utilize the Bosch LSU 4.2 wideband O2 sensor.
+Most popular wideband systems, including Innovate, utilize the Bosch LSU 4.2 & LSU 4.9 wideband O2 sensor.
 This sensor has an integrated calibration resistor located in the connector on the plug end.
 Like all sensors in a vehicle, O2 sensors wear over time and being able to recalibrate the sensor is the only way to ensure continued accuracy.
-Innovate Motorsports is the ONLY wideband controller manufacturer that makes it possible for the sensor to be recalibrated because we do not rely on or utilize the Bosch calibration resistor.
+Innovate Motorsports makes it possible for the sensor to be recalibrated because we do not rely on or utilize the Bosch calibration resistor.
 Without the ability to calibrate, your wideband will continue to rely on the Bosch factory pre-calibrated resistor settings as your sensor wears.
 The results of doing so have been published by Bosch in a technical document referenced below: